 - 1. PROVIDER'S method and manner for providing adequate ambulance services and the deployment plan shall be submitted upon the execution of this AGREEMENT. - 2.
-PROVIDER shall notify AGENCY within thirty (30) days in writing of any proposed change in the Deployment Plan or station location. - 3.
+PROVIDER shall notify AGENCY within thirty (30) days in writing of any proposed change (i.e., station location, number of units available, staffing changes). - 3.
+AGENCY'S review and/or recommendations of the Deployment Plan or any modification of plan is not an approval or acceptance by AGENCY, nor is it a substitute for PROVIDER'S minimum performance requirements under this AGREEMENT, unless modified in writing and agreed to by both parties. - 4.
 The initial Deployment Plan shall specify the general locations of ambulance (s).
-This Deployment Plan shall additionally specify each station location.
+This